 - Committing microaggressions: verbal, behavioral, and environmental indignities that communicate hostile, derogatory, or negative racial slights or insults to a person or group

 - Displaying ornamentation, decoration, or memorabilia that are generally considered racist or discriminatory or elicit feelings of discrimination (e.g., lawn jockeys)

 - Dog breed

-- Decline a booking based on dog breed.
-A host may provide factually accurate information about the spot’s features (or lack of them) that may make the spot not safe or unsuitable for certain breeds.
+- Decline a booking based on dog breed (the only exception to this being when a host lives in a city/country with breed-specific legislation that prohibits a host from accepting certain reservations).
+A host may provide factually accurate information about the spot’s features (or lack thereof) that may make the spot unsafe or unsuitable for certain breeds.

 - Impose any different terms or conditions based on dog breed

 - Race, Color, Ethnicity, National Origin, Religion, Sexual Orientation, Gender Identity, or Marital Status

 - Decline a booking based on race, color, ethnicity, national origin, religion, sexual orientation, gender identity, or marital status.